 One of the central ideas is that compassion is rooted in intention.
-So, we are going to do a quick little exercise focused on compassion intention.
+So, we are going to do a quick little exercise focused on compassionate intention setting.

-Become comfortable in your chair, sitting with a relaxed but straight posture, with your shoulders relaxed.
-Allow your hands to rest comfortably in your lap.
-Gently close your eyes.
-Or, lower them to the ground if you prefer.
-Allow yourself to have a gentle facial expression, may even allow a slight smile.
+Okay, now that you are sitting comfortably, place both feet flat on the floor about shoulders' width apart and rest your hands on your legs.
+Close your eyes.
+Or look down at the floor if you prefer.
+Allow yourself to have a gentle facial expression.
+Maybe even a slight smile.

-Now just gently focus on our breathing. noticing the breath coming down into the diaphragm, your diaphragm lifting and then the air moving out, through your nose.
-Now we can just 'ground ourselves for a moment'.
+Now let's focus on our breathing.
+Just noticing the breath coming down into the diaphragm, your diaphragm lifting and then the air moving out, through your nose.
+Taking a moment to 'ground ourselves in the moment'.